LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Panel 2A. General Knowledge Understanding (via Elicitation).md

 ## 	FIGURE 2A.
 EXPERT ELICITATIONS OF ECOLOGICAL KNOWLEDGE SHORTFALLS BY BIODIVERSITY GROUP

 SUPPORTING DATASET 2.
 EXPERT ELICITATION ON ANTARCTIC ECOLOGICAL KNOWLEDGE SHORTFALLS & POTENTIAL VALUE OF INFORMATION.
-All the provided responses (coded in the form of annonymous numerical scores) from the opinions of all the participant experts were stored in a summary table.
+All the provided responses (coded in the form of annonymous numerical scores) from the opinions of all the participant experts were stored in a summary table (Supplementary File 2).
 These materials were generated with the following methodological procedures and used for the below calculations and visualizations.

 ELICITATION PROTOCOL A complementary screening and systematic revision of the state of knowledge under the shortfalls’ framework was performed under a structured IDEA elicitation process (Hemming et al. 2018) paired with a literature narrative synthesis.
 A diverse group with expertise in different aspects of ecological research were approached to jointly assess the global state of shortfalls